 How Buying in Bulk Can Save You Money Right Now

-We’re all feeling the squeeze of the current economic outlook with inflation driving up consumer costs at an 8.3% increase in the past year, according to the U.S. Bureau of Labor Statistics.
+We’re all feeling the squeeze of the current economic outlook with inflation driving up consumer costs at a 7.1% increase in the past year, according to the U.S. Bureau of Labor Statistics.

 The Harris Poll, in partnership with Alpha Foods, recently found that 90% of Americans are worried about the rising cost of groceries.

-As prices rise, how will you save money on necessities like food, household, beauty, self-care, and pet products?
-One option is to buy you truly need and use in bulk.
-About a third of us are already buying in bulk for convenience and saving money.
+As prices rise, how will you save money on necessities like food, household, beauty, self-care and pet products?
+One option is to buy what you truly need and use in bulk.
+About one-third of us are already buying in bulk for convenience and saving money.

 Buying in bulk isn’t just for minivan-driving families with walk-in pantries.
 Done right, buying in bulk can help reduce spending, even if you’re a household of one.